goodekat/LIME-diagnostics-paper/README.md

 ## To Do

-  - Paper
+  - Manuscript
       - Adjust order of match and non-match in feature heat map
       - Train a random forest model on prepared training data (make sure to set a seed\!)
       - Make predictions on test data
-      - Rerun all code in paper (check for changes in results)
+      - Rerun all code in manuscript (check for changes in results)
-      - Update text in paper to describe the random forest model process
+      - Update text in manuscript to describe the random forest model process
       - Update all files in the submission folder
   - Submission
-      - Take photos of lime R package defaults with a data and save in figure-static for future reference and security
-      - Determine the number of land comparisons in training data (in code file) and add to readme
-      - Not required but “Authors are requested to suggest at least one recommended reviewer”
-          - Matthias: does research related to visual explanations
-          - Simon: exploratory data modeling
-          - Pedersen: author of R lime package
-      - Edit cover letter and upload
       - Edit dataset descriptions in README and add to the readme.txt document for submission
       - Upload the files for submission and submit

-# LIME Diagnostics Paper
+# LIME Diagnostics Manuscript

 <img src="figure-static/figure-readme.png" width="3600" />

-This repository contains the files associated with the paper “Visual Diagnostics of a Model Explainer – Tools for the Assessment of LIME Explanations” by Katherine Goode and Heike Hofmann.
+This repository contains the files associated with the manuscript “Visual Diagnostics of a Model Explainer – Tools for the Assessment of LIME Explanations” by Katherine Goode and Heike Hofmann.
 The rest of this readme contains:

   - information about the files in the repository,
-  - instructions for knitting the paper,
+  - instructions for knitting the manuscript,
-  - descriptions of the bullet data used in the paper, and
+  - descriptions of the bullet data used in the manuscript, and
-  - information on the font sizes used for the figures in the paper.
+  - information on the font sizes used for the figures in the manuscript.

 ## Description of Items in Repository